11avnishkumar/datastructure/README.md

 ## What is STL?

 * STL stands for 'Standard Template Language'.
-* It contains a list of class - Algorith,containers,iterator.
+* It contains a list of class - Algorithm, containers, iterator.
 * In Real world we use STL to perform operations on a large collection of data.
 * Some Example of STL are:
   * Vector